embeddr/unity-cart-return/doc/design.md

     - Could be UI elements, _or_ could be more implicit:
       - Slowdown: Reduced movement speed should be obvious
       - Magnetism: Front cart glows red, nearby carts also glow
-      - Agility: Player character's feet burn with green flames
+      - Nudge: Add green trailing lines behind carts when boosted up/down

 ---
 ## Gameplay Details